|

 - OCSP = URL

-- select OCSP responder for certificate verification
+- select OCSP responder for the end-entity (leaf) peer certificate

-- OCSPaia = yes | no
+- OCSPaia = yes |

 - validate certificates with their AIA OCSP responders